dudethatbe/frame-bot/README.md

   * does the same thing in this FFMPEG guide https://trac.ffmpeg.org/wiki/Create%20a%20thumbnail%20image%20every%20X%20seconds%20of%20the%20video
   * This is a "weak" process; only handles standard ascii characters in names (good luck with your animes). you have to be well aware of the videos dimensions, duration, and content before getting any results.
 * retrieve an image file from Dropbox and attach it to a tweet
   * This requires you have both a Dropbox and Twitter app.
 You will have to be able to get access tokens for all of this to work.
 I have a empty repo https://github.com/dudethatbe/frame-bot-tweeter that is still in development.
 It requires a mongodb instance along with dropbox/twitter apps.
 These are easy to accomplish and free to most, but I plan on furthering the discussion there.
-Look in the "scripts" section of ```package.json``` to see which modules are used and their arguments.
-Feel free to open an issue if you have any questions.
+Look in the "scripts" section of `package.json` to see which modules are used and their arguments.

 ## making-screenshots
 This guide assumes you have a folder of video files and are reasonably comfortable with using ffprobe and ffmpeg with the command line.
-Make a ```config``` folder inside your cloned repo and create a file that will be used to generate these images; Something like ```mkdir config && touch config/gumby.json```.
+Make a `config` folder inside your cloned repo and create a file that will be used to generate these images; Something like `mkdir config && touch config/gumby.json`.
 Open up this json file and paste this:
 ```
 {
   "frame_settings": {